IBM-Cloud/DevOps-Services-Docs/docs/faq/index.md

 1. Go to your [DevOps Services profile](https://hub.jazz.net/account/profile).
 2. On the left, click **PERSONAL INFORMATION**, and then update your email address.

-**Important**: When you change the email address of your DevOps Services account, the email address of the linked IBM id is not automatically updated.
-To synchronize these two accounts, [update the email address for the linked IBM id](https://www.ibm.com/account/profile/us?page=signinview).
-If the email addresses of these linked accounts are not the same, you are prompted to synchronize them the next time that you log in to DevOps Services.
+**Important**: When you update the email address of your DevOps Services account, the email address of the associated IBM id isn’t automatically updated; you must synchronize the accounts.
+To synchronize the accounts, [update the email address for the linked IBM id](https://www.ibm.com/account/profile/us?page=signinview).
+If you don't synchronize the accounts, the next time that you log in to DevOps Services, you will be prompted to synchronize them.

 <a name="rtcgit"></a>